zboutchyard/GolfApp/README.md

 ￼

-Branch naming needs to be specific to the feature you are adding/ bug you are fixing, and the action needs to prefix the feature/bugfix.
+Branch naming needs to be have the JIRA story number followed by a description of the issue/feature you are working on.
-Examples:
-feature/addModal-profile-view
-bugfix/fix-duplicated-views
+SPRINT-123/addModal-profile-view
+SPRINT-335/fix-duplicated-views